 On the other hand, customer reviews are less categorical.
 Of course, there are unsatisfied users among them too, but many do like Freelancer.com services.

 How a credible Freelancer profile should look like

-So, a credible Freelancer profile should comprise of the following elements.
+So, a credible Freelancer profile should comprise the following elements.

-How many times have you seen people writing, “The rockstar of web development,” “I’ve been coding since childhood,” “I have a strong passion for all things related to programming?”
+How many times have you seen people writing, “The rockstar of web development,” “I’ve been coding in my home cellar since childhood,” and “I have a strong passion for all things related to programming?”
 We’ve seen hundreds, probably.
 Such resumes tell you nothing about the candidate’s skill.
 Also, they are annoying.

 If you are looking for a front-end dev on the Freelancer site, you want their summary to reflect the knowledge of frameworks such as ReactJS or AngularJS, HTML and CSS, principles of working with WordPress, REST APIs, etc.

 A photo is a sign that a freelancer is not hiding behind their anonymity, and is open for communication.
-Which is good for you, because they are probably not a scammer.
+This is good for you because they are probably not a scammer.

 The truth is, they could be using a regular stock photo: the internet is so full of smiling faces now that no one would notice the difference.

 This is why you also need to pay attention to the list of provided contacts.
 Look for Skype or other video messenger addresses: video calls are great for making contact and ensuring that you deal with a real contractor.